 You only need to worry about the more straightforward or creative stuff.

 We’re not going to give a complete guide to website construction here, because we just haven’t got the space.
-Plus, we’ve already written an in-depth guide to building an Amazon affiliate website.
+Plus, we’ve already written an in-depth guide to building an affiliate marketing website.

 Instead, we’ll talk you through some of the critical decisions you’ll need to make:

 There are dozens of blogging platforms out there.